ArminKardan/quickengine/1-12-qe-front-globals-loginbyphone.md

-### `loginbyphone`: Iranian Phone-Based Enduser Authentication (xwebsite Only)
+### `loginbyphone`: Iranian Phone-Based Enduser Authentication (XWebsite Only)

-`loginbyphone` is a global front-end utility available only within `xwebsite` blocks.
+`loginbyphone` is a global front-end utility available only within `XWebsite` blocks.
 It opens a floating window that allows end-users to log in or sign up using an Iranian mobile phone number.

 ---

 ### 🌐 Availability

-- **Scope**: `xwebsite` environment only
+- **Scope**: `XWebsite` environment only
 - **Language**: Persian
 - **Phone Support**: Iranian mobile numbers only